Patr1ick/dhbw-traffic-control/server/README.md

 ### Start the docker container

-After that, the docker compose can be started with the following command.
+After you changed the `docker-compose.yaml` for one node, the docker container can be started with the following command.

 ```bash
 # Build if needed